Text types: Expository text type

 It aims at explanation or procedure, i.e. the cognitive analysis and subsequent syntheses of complex facts.
 Example: An essay on "Rhetoric: What is it and why do we study it?"

-There is a chance that your work may fall flat if you have not chosen one of the really good expository essay topics.
-Not all topics out there are interesting or meaty enough to be thoroughly investigated within a paper.
-Make sure you put effort into choosing a topic that has a lot of material to cover it and pique the interest of readers!
+The effectiveness of an expository essay can depend in part on the choice of topic.
+Topics vary in their suitability for extended investigation, and some may provide insufficient material for a detailed discussion.
+Topics with sufficient available material can allow for broader analysis and may provide greater scope for developing the subject throughout the essay.